TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/Options/Index.rst

          string

    Description
-         When a user uploads pictures they are stored in the default folder of the first file storage that user may access.
+         When a user uploads files they are stored in the default upload folder of the first file storage that user may access.
+The folder is used for RTE and its magic images, as well as uploads in the TCEforms fields.
          In general, this will be :file:`fileadmin/user_upload`.

          With this property it is possible to set a specific upload folder.

-         The syntax is "storage uid:file path".
+         The syntax is "storage_uid:file_path".
 Example:

          .. code-block:: typoscript